marcsup619/gxmods_fix-any-major_minor-bugs_corrections-and-recommendations/documentation/shaders.md

         }
   }

-In the above example shader can use `iArgs[4]` array uniform where iArgs[0] will be somewhere between 0 and 1 (depending on animation timeline, etc) and the remaining values will remain same for all drawn frames.
+In the above example shader can use `iArgs[4]` array uniform where iArgs[0] will be somewhere between 0 and 1 (depending on animation timeline, etc) and the remaining values will remain same for drawn frames.
+This feature applies to all down frames, including this.

-# Writing Shaders
+# Writing Shaders:

 There are many ways of writing gpu shaders.
 Since our shaders are run in the browser ecosystem they must follow certain rules in order to have them injected into the browser rendering pipeline.
+Optimize your shaders to use as little GPU as possible.
+If you create an animated shader, make sure to limit the framerate as much as possible to avoid useless GPU usage.
+For example, a clock that changes display every second doesn't need to run at 60fps.
+Use as few uniforms as possible.
+Don't use iMouse uniform unless you need it

+it has performance implications.
+Consider including a non-animated version of the shader to limit GPU usage (mods can include more than one shader).

-## Image Filtering in a Nutshell
+## Image Filtering in a Nutshell:

 CSS filters are regular image filters.
 Whenever a HTML element has a `filter` property set, the rendering engine will:
 - render its contents into the separate texture